 The JST coaching model is cited by researchers and academics as the de facto model for coaching ADHD youth.

-Jodi Sleeper-Triplett is the co-author of the ADHD Benefits of Coaching Scale (ABCS), which was tested and verified using the JST Coaching Model with all students in the study.
+Jodi Sleeper-Triplett is the co-author of the ADHD Benefits of Coaching Scale (ABCS), which was tested and verified using the JST Coaching Model with all college students in the study.